Chemotherapy for soft tissue sarcoma

 The most commonly used drugs are:

-Each treatment is followed by a rest period of a few weeks to allow your body to recover from any side effects.
+Chemotherapy and the rest period make up a cycle of your treatment.
 The number of cycles you have will depend on the type of sarcoma you have and how well it responds to the treatment.

 Risk of infection

 This treatment can reduce the number of white blood cells in your blood.
 These cells fight infection.
 If the number of white blood cells is low, you are more likely to get an infection.
-A low white blood cell count is called neutropenia.
+A low white blood cell count is sometimes called neutropenia.

-If you have an infection, it is important to treat it as soon as possible.
-Contact the hospital straight away on the 24-hour contact number you have if:
+An infection can be very serious when the number of white blood cells is low.
+It is important to get any infection treated as soon as possible.
+Contact the hospital straight away on the 24-hour contact number you have been given if: